 Since January 2020, the Pokémon Video Game Championships have featured battles of unprecedented scale and excitement in Pokémon Sword and Pokémon Shield on Nintendo Switch.
 The Galar region has brought some sizable new options for competitors to consider, including the Dynamax phenomenon and tons of newly discovered Pokémon to train.
-To coincide with Series 3 of Ranked Battles, the roster of permitted Pokémon will be expanding to include Pokémon that recently became more readily available in Galar.
+To coincide with Trainers' adventures on the Isle of Armor, the roster of permitted Pokémon will be expanding to include Pokémon that recently became more readily available in Galar.

-Beginning on March 1, 2020, the following Pokémon will also be permitted in the Video Game Championships.
+The following Pokémon will now be permitted in events using the official Video Game Championships format:

 All battles are Double Battles played in Pokémon Sword and Pokémon Shield.